Mark Wayne Glasmire

-"I was a little disillusioned," Mark confesses, after several years in Nashville without a major-label deal in hand.
-"But I kept after it."
-Glasmire became a popular fixture in the Texas market, opening for Guy Clark, Dierks Bentley and other top-tier acts.
+Glasmire has become a popular fixture in the Texas market, opening for Guy Clark, Dierks Bentley and other top-tier acts.
 With the release of LIFE GOES ON, Mark secured a place in the spotlight; he enjoyed several hits, and won several songwriting competitions.
 His awards include First Place Honors in: B. W. Stevenson Memorial Songwriting Competition - Dallas, TX, Dallas Songwriters Association Int’l Songwriting Competition - Dallas, TX and GINA/LAWIM Songwriting Competition - Los Angeles, CA. Mark took the Grand Prize in the County Song division of the 2010 Chris Austin Songwriting Contest (held at Merlefest).

-Now he hopes that the new EP will help to further nurture the dream.
+Now he hopes that "MWG" will help to further nurture the dream.
 "Hey, I don't need to be a household name to make a living with my music," Mark stated on a recent blistering-hot Texas day.
 "But I'm going on several major radio promo tours, I have a new video, and I'm putting everything I can into this project to take things to the next level."
-For Mark the time is now, and the vehicle is MARK WAYNE GLASMIRE.
-It should drive him to the top - where he deserves to be.
+For Mark Wayne Glasmire the time is now, the vehicle is "MWG", and it should drive him to the top - where he deserves to